chrnnk/hardware/README.md

-Scripts and commands for networking devices, mostly
+Scripts and commands for networking devices or server hardware, mostly